rajat258/rn-shopify/README.md

 # rn-shopify

 🛍️ Welcome to react-native-shopify, a powerful shopping app built with React Native.
 This app offers a seamless shopping experience with multiple user login support.
 Explore various categories to discover a wide range of products.
-An app inspired by popular e-commerce platforms like Flipkart or Amazon.🚀
+An app inspired by popular e-commerce platforms like FlipKart or Amazon.🚀

 ## Screenshots